 - Reviews for a product are blocked.
 Amazon customers are finding, when they attempt to leave a review on some products, a message informs them that the product is not eligible to receive reviews at this time.
 Often the sellers themselves are not informed, and the only way they find out is when a customer reaches out.
 In most cases, it’s unclear how long the product is unable to receive reviews, but the block is often lifted after a short period of time.

 - Reviews are being “throttled”, or limited.
 Like the previous case, many products are being limited to several reviews per day.
 Most often there will be two separate limits, one for verified reviews and one for non-verified reviews.
 The limits tend to be 3-5 reviews per day.

-- Reviews are being removed altogether.
+- Amazon is deleting reviews altogether.
 This is the most mystifying and most damaging case for sellers.
 After doing the hard work to get sales, and getting reviews on a small percentage of those sales, some sellers are seeing their review numbers going down.

 Knowing the “what” is the first step.
 The next is figuring out why, so you can work on protecting your account and all your hard-earned product reviews.

 Why Is This Happening?

 If your listings are experiencing any of these problems, you want to know why.
 The problem is, you’re unlikely to get a definitive answer.
 Amazon keeps most details under wraps, to avoid people gaming their system.